 Common examples of digital assets are purchased movies and games, personal pictures and profiles on social media, and documents stored on a cloud.
 Some of these assets are part of online accounts, which often have complicated terms of service agreements that can make it difficult or impossible for loved ones to access the assets.
 Further, simply providing loved ones with your log-in information might not be enough.
 There are some laws, which can put your loved ones, who try to access your accounts, at the risk of violating privacy and anti-hacking statutes or committing fraud.

 So how can one go about protecting his or her digital assets?
 The same principles of protection that apply to your physical assets can apply to your digital assets as well.
-Here are a few steps to take to ensure your digital assets are protected and your loved ones will have access to them.
+Here are a few steps to take to ensure your digital assets are protected and your loved ones will have access to them, but speaking with an estate lawyer Orange, CA offers can be very beneficial.

 Be Aware – Be in touch with your attorney, financial advisor and CPA on a regular basis and talk to them regarding protecting your digital assets.
 With new technological developments, laws governing the field change all the time.
 It is important that your documents, such as a will and a trust, contain the proper legal language to ensure its provisions will be valid and enforceable when the time comes.